erika-tyagi/capp_30254/README.md

-## CAPP 30254 - Machine Learning for Public Policy
+Homework assignments for CAPP 30254 - Machine Learning for Public Policy (Spring, 2019)
-Spring, 2019